We are inviting teachers into our flipped classroom again this year.

 We are pleased to announce of an upcoming workshop for teachers above.
 In the workshop we will discuss the literary moves in every paragraph of our signature descriptive writing strategy.
-In addition, we will demonstrate the three-pronged pedagogical approach that we employ when teach the strategy to our upper secondary classes.
+In addition, we will demonstrate the three-pronged pedagogical approach that we employ when teaching the strategy to our upper secondary classes.

 The workshop is primarily organised for teachers who use our books Contoh Karangan Untuk Persiapan Peringkat N & O when teaching our writing strategy.
 Participants who are selected for the workshop will enjoy better clarity of our strategy and how best to use our resources both the books and videos/worksheets that we provide via the password protected spaces in our website.